Database of Aboriginal names in Western Australia 1826 to 1950

 Dr Neville Green and Susan Aguiar have compiled a database of the names of Aboriginal people found in Western Australian primary sources.
 Called 'A digitalised collection of Western Australian Indigenous men and women from records 1826 onwards: an estimated 11,580 names' the majority of the references are to State Archives held by the State Records Office (SRO).
 The remainder are mostly 19th century publications, including historic newspapers held by the State Library of WA.

 This comprehensive work is the culmination of a 30 year journey by the authors, exploring Western Australia's archival records and primary sources for information about Indigenous Westen Australians.
 Dating from 1826, the database is essentially an index, revealing much information from the 19th century, but also recording names and information well into the 20th century.

-To enable access a printed and electronic verson of the database - recording Indigenous names up to 1950 - is available for reference at the State Records Office's Search Room.
+To enable access a printed verson of the database - recording Indigenous names up to 1950 - is available for reference at the State Records Office's Search Room.

 Warning: Aboriginal and Torres Strait Islander people people are warned that this database includes the names of deceased persons.
 This database also contains historical terminology that today is considered racist, sexist, derogatory, abusive and insensitive and which may be confronting.

 To assist researchers, following is a list of abbreviations for State Archives and primary sources referred to in this database:

 Acc Acc/Cons number for SRO records

 BPP British Parliamentary Papers (may be found in the State Library of WA)

 PF Police files at SRO

 WA The West Australian (newspaper)